 Standard UK delivery is free for all orders placed with us.

 We aim to deliver products as fast as possible.
-All in stock items will normally be delivered within two to three working days.
-For items which are available, but not currently in stock, we will contact you as soon as we can with an expected delivery date, but this is usually within ten working days.
+All in stock items will normally be delivered within four to five working days.
+For items which are available, but not currently in stock, we will contact you as soon as we can with an expected delivery date, but this is usually within ten working days unless framing is required.